They are Finally Legal! How to Fly Your Drone Over NYC

 On the next screen:

-Attach a copy of each Operator’s government‐issued photo identification (ID) and a copy of the Operator’s FAA‐issued pilot certificate.
+Attach a copy of each Operator’s government‐issued photo identification (ID).
+Include a copy of the Operator’s FAA‐issued pilot certificate.

 When all Operators are entered, click the “Submit” button at the bottom of the page.